Best Candles of 2021

 Besides a lofty price tag, our primary concern is with the taper of the jar.
 It is much narrower at the base than at the top, so although we never managed to knock it over during testing, we still felt like there was a distinct possibility that it could topple easily.
 All in all, this is a nice, simple option with a classic feel.

-The Chesapeake Bay Jar is an excellent, basic model.
+The Chesapeake Bay Jar is an excellent, basic option.
 Its fragrance is pleasantly potent, and its overall look is innocuous enough that it blends in almost anywhere.
 Its frosted glass container is stable, and the wooden lid has a nice aesthetic.
 It does well in a bedroom, living room, or bathroom.

-We found during testing that the wick was exceptionally short to begin with, and took some time and patience to get it to a point where it would burn as it should.
-We also think that though it performs well, there is nothing exceptional about the way it looks, and is somewhat bland.
+We found during testing that the wick was exceptionally short to begin with and took some time and patience to get it to a point where it would burn as it should.
+We also think that though it performs well, there is nothing exceptional about the way it looks, and it is somewhat bland.
 However, if you are just looking for a straightforward, basic option, this is a great choice.

-Nothing sticks out as particularly problematic with this model, but there is also just nothing particularly special about it either.
+We had no major gripes about this product, but there is nothing particularly special about it either.
 It has a relatively muted presence in all regards but is a nice option if you just need a candle.

 Why You Should Trust Us

 Our lead reviewer, Ben Applebaum Bauch, loves a good candle.
 Over the past four years, he has reviewed hundreds of home goods products for GearLab, from facial tissues to mouthwash and toothbrush heads.
 Having spent almost a decade of his life living in rural northern New England, he has experienced his fair share of power outages and nights spent living by candlelight.

 Analysis and Test Results